Line Manager at Lightfoot

 I try to include Vagrant and Homestead with any project I start as I believe that having a VM match your current production environment is very important.
 I have also delved into Docker on my personal website and have set up 3 containers (PHP-7, NGINX-FPM and MariaDB).

-I have created and merged many branches to help ease company's version control.
+I have created and merged many branches to help ease a company's version control.
 I have also helped people understand merge conflicts and the best ways to go about merging conflicts into your targeted branch.

 Using ReactJS to support and add new features to the Lightfoot portal.
 This enables clients and customers to easily track their journeys driven and view any events such as harsh acceleration, over-speeds and more.
 The portal connects and interacts with a backend API built with custom PHP code.

-I had also introduced Vagrant/Homestead which helps ease development of code on local machines.
+I had also introduced Vagrant/Homestead which helps ease the development of code on local machines.
 This meant that any bugs within our PHP code would be caught sooner rather than later and we wouldn't have the "well it works on my machine" issue.

 A couple of months in, I transferred Enjoy and the Haulfryn projects over to Logo so I could gain free time in the evenings, but also help Logo out by giving them a new client.
 Haulfryn then wanted us to split part of the site on haulfrynholidayhomes.co.uk called My Haulfryn.
-I then proposed that we use Unit testing (PHPUnit) and BDD (Laravel's built in suite) to help speed up development time and catch any bugs before the project went live.
+I then proposed that we use Unit testing (PHPUnit) and BDD (Laravel's built-in suite) to help speed up development time and catch any bugs before the project went live.
 This also made it easier for Continuous Integration using GitLab and deployment onto the live server.

 As well as developing with PHP, I also helped manage our local and remote server datacentres by fixing server crashes and ensuring it wouldn't happen again in the future.